 There has been a fight inside the party to enforce this line and to play down elements most associated with its fascist past.
-But throughout the FN and its leadership is a hardcore of traditional Nazis.
 France rediscovers the allure of shaping its own singular destiny.
 It seems that the French presidential elections are once again providing their most sceptical neighbours with a delicious opportunity for ridicule.

 In the estimation of much of the British media, this is a contest – the first round of voting takes place today – characterised by populism and demagogy, dangerously lacking in pragmatism, and in which 30% of the vote threatens to fall to extremists.
 The schadenfreude is unsurprising.
 French society has always been as vilified as it is envied for its apparent independence, its munificent welfare state, its glowing infrastructure and the supposed quality of life of its inhabitants.
 ‘France now more racist than 5 years ago’